raidOffensiveTechnology/raidOffensiveTechnology.github.io/_posts/2023-09-14-Introduction-to-Bash:-Getting-Started-with-the-Command-Line.md

 title: Introduction to Bash: Getting Started with the Command Line
 categories: [bash]
 ---
+# Introduction to Bash: Getting Started with the Command Line

 Bash (AKA Bourne Again Shell) is the basic language to communicate with a computer, it is very widespread which helps us a lot.

 ## Installation